Spiritual Habits Are Good Habits

 Live in the Presence of God

 Probably the most important habit of all is to foster the habit of living in the presence of God.
 This is a very effective mental technique because, in reality, we do live in the presence of God.
-More important, this awareness changes our way of thinking ; it changes our whole attitude to the world around us.
+More importantly, this awareness changes our way of thinking; it changes our whole attitude to the world around us.

-Even though you may not be fully conscious of God’s presence, you can make considerable progress by first accepting it as a truth and then by doing your best to remain aware that, because of the spirit within you, God is actually with you at every moment of your life.
+Even though you may not be fully conscious of God’s presence, you can make considerable progress by first accepting it as a truth and then by imagining that God is beside you at every moment of your life.

 – The Urantia Book

 God is eternally present within all of us, but any awareness of this presence is determined by the degree of our personal cooperation with the Spirit.
-Our ongoing relationship with God is progressive and reciprocal, and it is always evolving—the more we live according to the way of God, the more we feel his presence in our daily lives.
+Our ongoing relationship with God is progressive and reciprocal, always evolving—the more we live according to the Way of God, the more we feel his presence in our daily lives.

 The Spirit of God is always with you.
-It observes and monitors your life but will not participate in it if you don’t want it to.
+It observes and monitors your life, but will not participate in it if you don’t want it to.
 By living in the presence of God, you are consciously and graciously accepting his participation in your spiritual growth.
-You become more aware of the supernal character of a Supreme Being, which makes it easier—if not greatly desirable—to consciously share more and more of your innermost thoughts, feelings, and experiences with this magnificent and brilliant Being.
+You become aware of the supernal character of a Supreme Being, which makes it easier—if not greatly desirable—to consciously share more and more of your innermost thoughts and feelings with this magnificent and brilliant Being.

-With your powers of creative imagination, you begin to approximate the true nature of an infinite and eternal God and, as you progress in the spirit, more of the truth of his character will dawn on you.
-For some of us, it helps to imagine what God would be like if he were human, simply because it is often easier for our minds to grasp and exemplify certain concepts and images when visualized in human form and expression.
+The point is that, with the power of creative imagination, we begin to approximate the true nature of an infinite and eternal God, and as we progress in the spirit, more of the truth of God’s character will dawn on us.
+For some, it helps to imagine what God would be like if he were human, simply because it is often easier for our minds to grasp and exemplify certain concepts and images when visualized in human form and expression.

 Those who have seen me, have seen the Father.